canonical/kafka-benchmark-operator/README.md

 # kafka-benchmark-operator

-The kafka benchmark charm uses the [OpenMessaging](https://github.com/openmessaging/benchmark) tool to test both producer and consumer performance in the cluster.
+The Apache Kafka benchmark charm uses the [OpenMessaging](https://github.com/openmessaging/benchmark) tool to test both producer and consumer performance in the cluster.

 The OpenMessaging allows for a distributed deployment, where the charm leader will run the main "manager" process and gather the metrics, whilst other units will act as followers and act as producer/consumers of the cluster.